7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 **Features**: Serverless architecture, static website and frontend application hosting, serverless functions, and continuous deployment builds.

+{{< admonition >}}
-- **Trigger for Paid Usage**: The Hobby plan is explicitly for "non-commercial, personal use only".
+**Trigger for Paid Usage**: The Hobby plan is explicitly for "non-commercial, personal use only".
 Exceeding usage limits on the Hobby plan typically requires waiting 30 days for the feature to reset, or upgrading to a Pro plan.
 The Pro plan offers 10x more data transfer, 1 million Serverless Function requests, and 1000 GB-hours of execution.
 Vercel can become expensive quickly once free limits are hit for high-traffic sites.
+{{< /admonition >}}

 ### GitHub Pages